Tutorial: how to do reverse appliqué

 This week I’m showing you how to do a reverse appliqué technique.
 You could use this on sewing projects such as quilts, dressmaking and embroidery.
 Valentine’s day is not far away, so I’m taking a heart as the shape for my appliqué.
 You may or may not like the idea of cards and flowers on the day itself, but sending a heart to someone is a nice way of showing love and affection.
 This week I’ll show you the basic steps and next week, suggest some ideas for how to use the piece you have made.

-You will need: A piece of woven cotton fabric 4″ (10cm) in a solid colour A piece of woven cotton fabric 4″ (10cm) in a coordinating small scale print Matching thread A piece of scrap paper, a pencil, a ruler, paper scissors and glue A sewing machine and basic sewing tools: pins, a needle and small sharp scissors
+You will need: A square of woven cotton fabric 4″ (10cm) in a solid colour A square of woven cotton fabric 4″ (10cm) in a coordinating small scale print Matching thread A piece of scrap paper, a pencil, a ruler, paper scissors and glue A sewing machine and basic sewing tools: pins, a needle and small sharp scissors

 reverse applique tutorial, materials